Detmar Westhoff

-Detmar Jobst Wilhelm Westhoff (born 28 February 1966 in Bonn) is a German art historian and curator.
+Detmar Jobst Wilhelm Westhoff (born 28 February 1966) is a German art historian and curator.
 He is very committed to artistic projects that build a bridge between Asia and Europe, to young experimental artists, local cultural policy and monument protection.

 Education & early career

-Detmar Westhoff was born as the son of the art historian Dr. Hildegard Westhoff-Krummacher, who worked at the Westphalian State Museum of Art and Cultural History in Münster (LWL-Museum für Kunst und Kultur).
+Detmar Westhoff was in Bonn born as the son of the art historian Dr. Hildegard Westhoff-Krummacher, who worked at the Westphalian State Museum of Art and Cultural History in Münster (LWL-Museum für Kunst und Kultur).
 While studying art history at the Johann Wolfgang Goethe University in Frankfurt am Main, he met the former director of the Guggenheim Foundation Thomas M. Messer who was visiting lecturer and at the same time visiting curator at the Schirn Kunsthalle where Westhoff started to work after graduation.
 From 2001 to 2006 he set up the fundraising department in the Kunstsammlung NRW (K20 / K21) and developed for example the KPMG art evening and the cooperation of Georg Baselitz with the publishing group Handelsblatt.